postsharp/Metalama.Documentation/conceptual/Aspects/Testing/compile-time-testing.md

 Console.WriteLine( $"{p.X}, {p.Y}");
 ```

-For details about member introductions, see @introducing-members.
+For details about member introductions, see <xref:introducing-members.>

 ## Step 3.
 Run the test case